kschuler/guide/guidelines/making-languages.md

-# Guidelines for Making Artificial Languages
+# Guidelines for Designing Artificial Languages

+Most of my studies involve